parallelworks/weather-cluster-demo/README.md

 ## Install software

-Here are the details for installing the software necessary for running the WRF model.
+The details for installing the software necessary for running the WRF model are in `AWS_install`.
 This software is installed locally on the image and will be saved into a new image.

+# GCE and atNorth

+The process for GCE and atNorth broadly follow AWS.
+Each has its own `_install` directory with specific details.